davis-tessa/vrover2018/README.md

   #drieme_test.py can be run to test GPIO pinout, H-bridge configuration and motor function when drive train is set up for 4 wheel drive

 # driveme_tank.py and driveme_tank_test.py
   #driveme_tank.py contains the functions to drive two "arrays" of motors/wheels (right wheels drive together, left wheels drive together).
-These functions map 1:1 in the driveme.py library and can be replaced in explore.py by finding driveme and replacing with driveme_tank.
+These functions map 1:1 in the driveme.py library and explore.py can be changed to tank mode by finding all instances of driveme and replacing with driveme_tank.
   #driveme_tank_test.py can be run to test GPIO pinout, H-bridge configuration and motor function when drive train is set up to drive all right wheels together and all left wheels together

 # pan.py